 Shah agrees with those findings.
-She feels that when teens hold down jobs, they’re building a strong foundation for their future — and that idea came from her own children.
-As her three kids got older, she noticed their wish lists were getting bigger, too.
-They wanted a new iPad or Lululemon pants instead of a candy bar.
+She feels when teens hold down jobs, they’re building a strong foundation for their future — an idea that came from her own children.

-“I told my daughter that she would have to find a way to earn money for her expensive yoga pants,” Shah says.
+“I told my daughter that she would have to find a way to earn money for her expensive yoga pants,” Shah tells Parentology.
 “After several babysitting jobs, she came to me exasperated.
 [She complained,] ‘It took me eight hours to earn enough money for those pants!’”

 That, of course, was the exact lesson Shah had been trying to teach.
 “I wanted my kids, and those of her generation, to learn these valuable life lessons — work ethic, responsibility, financial independence.”

-Shah also recognized that for teens who were busy with academics and extracurriculars, holding down a job wasn’t that simple.
+Shah also recognized that for teens busy with academics and extracurriculars, holding down a job wasn’t that simple.
 Likewise, in some states you can’t get work at a mainstream business if you’re under 16, and only at age 15 with a parent’s written permission.
-That’s why she created the app — to help teens take advantage of the gig economy and work on their own time without giving up other important aspects of life.
+Another reason Shah created the app — to help teens take advantage of the gig economy and work on their own time without giving up other important aspects of life.

 How Does TeenJobFind Work?